-Figure 9.
-SmartHealth Scenario Architecture.
+Figure 9: SmartHealth Scenario Architecture

-The Scenario's main contributions focus on three components:
+The Scenario's main contributions focus on two components:

-- Theseus.
+- 1. Theseus.
 A python-based implementation of open-source software to facilitate the analysis of data.
-It doesn't try to compete with the available Data Analytic GE, but to complement it for quick prototyping purposes by using public libraries, such as SciPy. - → Bifrost.
-A software implementation developed on python using the Flink framework to connect widgets with historical data components.
-Bifrost serves as a broker that transports query parameters from the Wirecloud GE to the Cosmos GE through an interpreter (analogically illustrated as a bridge).
-Once data is retrieved from the Cosmos GE, it is sent to the bridge, and then the data is parsed into NGSI format and sent back to the Wirecloud GE; so it can be displayed over corresponding widgets. - → oHealth-Browser.
-A software widget developed to handle three different modules: Participants, Physical test, and Parameters of Interest.
+It doesn't try to compete with the available Data Analytic GE, but to complement it for quick prototyping purposes by using public libraries, such as SciPy. - 2. oHealth-Dashboard.
+A software developed to handle three different modules: Participants, Physical test, and Parameters of Interest.
 Altogether, functions are built into a single component which can be extended in order to cover a wider range of services.
-The GUI is personalized based on basic information, such as the IP address of the remote service (e.g., Cosmos or a third party server), Module of service (i.e., Participants, PhysicalTest, or ParameterOfInteres), and Attributes to retrieve, among others.

-4.4 Smart Health Generalized Architecture Patterns
+4.3 Smart Health Generalized Architecture Patterns